cerner/carbon-graphs/docs/contributing/README.md

     -   Screenshots of the working prototype.
     -   Files you want the reviewer to focus on.
 -   Respond to all comments.
--   Do **not** rebase with master and force push until you reach `ready to merge` status.
+-   Do **not** rebase with main and force push until you reach `ready to merge` status.

 ### Release

-Release is automated, and will be performed when PR is merged to `master` branch.
+Release is automated, and will be performed when PR is merged to `main` branch.

 carbon-graphs will be released following release types based on the commit message tags